What to Do After a Car Accident - Tips

 Ensure Everyone Is OK - Get to Safety

-Safety first - Immediately after an accident make sure you and your passengers are not hurt.
+Safety first - Immediately after a car accident make sure you and your passengers are not hurt.
 If anyone seems hurt, don't hesitate to call 911 and seek medical attention.
 Then check with the others involved in the accident.
 If anyone at all seems unresponsive or unsure of their condition, seek medical help immediately.
 Many injuries are internal and require quick medical attention and assessments.

 If everyone seems fine then move to safety.
 Get to the shoulder of the road or a sidewalk.
 First make sure all parties involved are not hurt, then quickly assess the situation and decide whether the accident was minor enough to move the vehicles off the road.
-If in doubt, leave the vehicles where they are and put on your hazard lights, then get to a safe location away from oncoming traffic.
+If in doubt, leave the vehicles where they are and put on your hazard lights.
+Then get to a safe location away from oncoming traffic.
 Don't worry about blocking traffic - your life's at stake here.

 Control Your Emotions and Keep Your Cool